fyflo/CS2-CSGO-HUDS-Observer-fyflo/README.md

 ## How does it work?

-Basically, CS:GO is streaming data to local app-server, that transforms data and then load it to local webpage.
+Basically, CS:GO/CS2 is streaming data to local app-server, that transforms data and then load it to local webpage.

 ## To-do before running

 - Node.js needs to be installed
+##
-- CSGO
+#### CSGO
 - SteamLibrary\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\gamestate_integration_observerspectator.cfg needs to be placed in cfg folder in CS:GO location
 - SteamLibrary\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\observer.cfg needs to be placed in cfg folder in CS2 location
-- CS2
+#### CS2
 - SteamLibrary\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg\gamestate_integration_observerspectator.cfg needs to be placed in cfg folder in CS2 location
-- SteamLibrary\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg\observer.cfg needs to be placed in cfg folder in CS:GO location
+- SteamLibrary\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg\observer.cfg needs to be placed in cfg folder in CS2 location
+##
-- CS:GO needs to run on Fullscreen Windowed (I know people may dislike it, but since it's only for observation, soo...)
+- CS:GO/CS2 needs to run on Fullscreen Windowed (I know people may dislike it, but since it's only for observation, soo...)
-- After running CS:GO and connecting to match (or replaying a demo, you can use this in it too), type to console `exec observer.cfg`, it makes everything default disappear besides map and killfeed (can use `exec observer_off.cfg` to turn back to normal)
+- After running CS:GO/CS2 and connecting to match (or replaying a demo, you can use this in it too), type to console `exec observer.cfg`/`observer_on_map_cs2`, it makes everything default disappear besides map and killfeed (can use `exec observer_off.cfg`/`exec observer_on_map_cs2` to turn back to normal)
 - Ensure everything in the `config.json` file is filled out

 ## Configuration